vreyespue/scipy_cut_tree_balanced/README.md

 $ pip install scipy_cut_tree_balanced
 ```

-Then you can use the function as shown in this sample python code.
+Then you can use the function as shown in this sample Python code.

 ```
 from scipy_cut_tree_balanced import cut_tree_balanced